fp-cli/fp-cli-dev/README.md

 fp-cli/fp-cli-dev
 =================

-Sets up a WP-CLI development environment that allows for easy development across all packages.
+Sets up a FP-CLI development environment that allows for easy development across all packages.

 This allows easy development across all packages and contains additional maintenance commands that simplify repository chores and the release process.